What is Liposuction?

 Smart liposuction uses a heated cannula to heat the fat prior to sucking the fat cells out.
 No study has ever shown that this technique is any better than traditional tumescent liposuction, however there may be more complications with this technique.

-What To Expect After Liposuction
+What Should I Expect After Liposuction?

 Results of the liposuction procedure may not be apparent until swelling and bruising subside, which usually takes a week; swelling should completely subside within three to four months, the access incisions are very small and very difficult to see after they have healed completely.